dwatson62/daryls_palace/README.md

 ## Installation

 From the command line:

+This program requires MongoDB for the database.
+User data will automatically be stored in the 'darylsPalace' database.

 - ``` git clone https://github.com/dwatson62/daryls_palace ```
 - ``` npm start ``` (this will download all npm and bower packages, and launch the server)